-A joint tenant may at any time end his or her interest in the tenancy of the house by giving four weeks' written notice to us and to the other joint tenant.
-That notice will not however terminate the tenancy which will continue.
+A joint tenant may, at any time, end his or her interest in the tenancy of the house by giving 4 weeks' written notice to us and to the other joint tenant(s).
+That notice will not, however, terminate the tenancy which will continue.